Skip to the content.

 Phase 1: Planning Before Dates

-ℹ️ Note: Treat spreadsheets as early warning systems, not as project dashboards.
+Note: Spreadsheets were used as early warning instruments, not reporting dashboards.

 Results